 Central banks have a number of different tools at their disposal designed to influence interest rates and thereby impact asset prices.
-Since the 2008 economic crisis, this tool set has expanded to include options designed to directly influence asset prices.
+Since the 2008 economic crisis, this tool set has expanded to include options designed to influence asset prices directly.
 For example, the U.S. Federal Reserve began directly purchasing mortgages and Treasuries during the economic downturn to boost the prices and liquidity of these assets during times of trouble.

 The most common tools used in monetary policy include: